integrated-land-simulator/model_description/descript/matsiro.md

 where $I(k=2)$ denotes the fraction of $SW^A$ absorbed by the lake model's top level, which is calculate in `SUBROUTINE:[SVTSETL]` of lakepo.F.

-Finaly, the heat flux for freshwater is
+Finally, the heat flux for freshwater is

 $$
 	G_{lake} = \Delta z_1 \frac{\Delta T }{\Delta t}